-Discover the old world charm of San Cristobal de las Casas on this journey into a more traditional part of Mexico.
+Discover the old-world charm of San Cristobal de las Casas on this journey into a more traditional part of Mexico.
 Explore cobbled streets dotted with local shop fronts, which are run by friendly indigenous locals.
 Be introduced to this colonial city on a village walking tour, passing impressive cathedrals, green plazas and countless museums and cafes.
-Learn more about the tradition, culture and history of these mainly Mayan communities.
-During free time, perhaps rent a bike to explore the town further or venture to the Sumidero Canyon to get in touch with nature.
+Learn more about the tradition, culture and history of these mainly Maya communities and, during free time, perhaps rent a bike to explore the town further or venture to the Sumidero Canyon.

 Head out on a waterfall excursion like no other.
-See Misol-ha – a high, fast moving waterfall, where water plunges 35 m, crashing into the pool below.
+See Misol-ha – a fast-moving waterfall, where water plunges 35 metres and crashes into the pool below.
 Later, make tracks to the low and wide Agua Azul, which flows slowly over limestone rocks.
 Remember to pack your swimsuit for a quick dip in the afternoon.
 Otherwise, hike around the beautiful surrounding area.

-Spend the day exploring Merida’s well-preserved old town.
+Spend the day exploring Merida’s well-preserved Old Town.
 As well as being the capital of Yucatan state, Merida is the cultural capital of the entire peninsula.
-Today is free to choose your own adventure: relax in a sunny central cafe, meander museums or walk around the plaza Grande, checking out cathedrals, 16th-century houses and its municipal cultural centre.
-There is a lot to see and do, but be sure to stop, take a breather and try some unique Yacatecan food.
-Influenced by the Maya culture, this cheesy, spicy and meaty cusine is some of the best in Mexico.
+Today is free to choose your own adventure: relax in a sunny central cafe, meander museums or walk around the plaza Grande checking out cathedrals, 16th-century houses and its municipal cultural centre.
+There is a lot to see and do, but be sure to stop, take a breather and try some unique Yucatecan food.
+Influenced by the Maya culture, this cheesy, spicy and meaty cuisine is some of the best in Mexico.

 Explore Chichen Itza, arguably the most famous, and by far the most visited, Maya site in Mexico.
-With a local guide, see the El Castillo pyramid, where human sacrifices were made to appease the Mayan rain god Chac, and learn about the ball courts, where disputes were settled during a sporting game; combatants are only allowed to hit a ball using their elbows, hips and wrists, and the losing players do not escape with their head.
-In Playa del Carmen, spend time at the beach, exploring the aqua blue waters with a snorkel while the Caribbean rays falls from the sky.
-This laidback coastal town has some of the best international food in the area, which makes it the perfect spot to cheers a margarita glass to the success of an indepth Mexican adventure.
+With a local guide, see the El Castillo pyramid, where human sacrifices were made to appease the Maya rain god Chac, and learn about the ball courts, where disputes were settled during a sporting game (combatants were only allowed to hit the ball using their elbows, hips and wrists, and the losing players lost their heads).
+In Playa del Carmen, spend time at the beach, exploring the blue waters with a snorkel while the Caribbean rays falls from the sky.

-Venture to the island of Caye Caulker and partake in an exciting snorkeling trip.
-Jump into the ocean and swim with the fishes... and sharks, turtles and rays of the area.
-For enthusiastic divers, take an optional excursion to the incredible Blue Hole or stay on dry land to meet the island’s celebrated Cake Lady and Tamale Seller.
+Venture to the island of Caye Caulker and partake in an exciting snorkelling trip.
+Jump into the ocean and swim with the fishes... and sharks, turtles and rays.
+For enthusiastic divers, take an optional excursion to the incredible Blue Hole or stay on dry land to meet the island’s celebrated 'cake lady' and 'tamale seller'.
 Afterwards, savour the amazing variety of seafood – be sure to try buttered lobster and a mojito or two.
 The locals are right, this is a place to relax and unwind.

 Towering above the jungle of Tikal National Park, the granite temples of Tikal are an awesome sight and one of the most magnificent Maya ruins.
 Explore a maze of smaller structures hidden in the jungle growth.
 If you’re feeling energetic, climb to the top of the ruins for spectacular views over the canopy.
 You may even spot toucans, macaws and other colourful birds.

-After a dawn tour of the Tikal ruins, fly to Guatemala and head to Antigua.
+Fly to Guatemala City and head to Antigua.
 In the old colonial capital, walk along cobbled streets to find colourful markets, laze on the beautiful white beach and dance to indigenous marimba music.
 Visit a women's cooperative, which aims to assist community development, health, education, income generation and access to clean water for women in the area.
-See the ladies demonstrate their skills in traditional crafts, before enjoying some of their delicious cooking.
+See the ladies demonstrate their skills in traditional crafts before enjoying some of their delicious cooking.
 At the end of this Mexico and Guatemala exploration, sit down at the beach, watch the sun set into the ocean and cheers a cerveza to a fabulous trip.